dcmorell/scala-intro/README.md

 ## An introduction to Scala language

 The Jupyter notebooks covers introductory topics.
-The content has been divided in three modules/workshops.
+The content has been divided in three modules.

-Module/workshop 1 (notebooks 01-05) covers:
+Notebooks in Module-1 covers:
 Introduction to Scala, definition of variables and functions, working with collections (Lists, Map, Set, Tuples...) and exercises.

-The notebooks related to modules 2 and 3 will be released in coming days.
+1. Module-1 covers: introduction to Scala, definition of variables and functions, working with collections (Lists, Map, Set, Tuples...) and exercises.

+2. Module-2 covers: packages, Options, case classes, pattern matching, working with exceptions and exercises.

+3. The Module-3 will be release soon, and it will cover: the class hierarchy, classes, objects and traits, and currying.

 Any comment is welcomed!

-Enjoy it!
+Thanks and enjoy it!

 Daniel Castro
 dcmorell@gmail.com